matsumana/tsujun/README.md

 After launch the application, you must build javascript sources with an another terminal.

-Since output directories are different between Gradle and IntelliJ, please use the following shell.
+Since output directories are different between Gradle and IntelliJ, please use the following scripts.

 ### for Gradle